Skip to main content

 Why this matters for ontology

 The application domain is where the model begins to carry much more precise executable structure.
+A compact TOC like the one on this page reinforces that quickly: even at a glance, application semantics seem to need entities, members, typed relationships, and structured attributes rather than one flat software register.
 A mature ontology should eventually help clarify:

 • what is a stable software entity